springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports with exceptions</td>
 <td>
-All text on these pages supplied by us can be resized up to 400% without loss of information or functionality.
+All text on the pages of this product supplied by us can be resized up to 400% without loss of information or functionality.

 Third party advertising scripts may inject non-responsive content that loses or obscures information when text is resized.
 </td>